Just on Time: Token-Level Early Stopping for Diffusion Language Models: Introduction

-We introduce \textsc{Jot} (\textbf{J}ust \textbf{o}n \textbf{T}ime), a training-free method for per-token early stopping in diffusion language models.
-Rather than applying a global stopping criterion, \textsc{Jot} monitors prediction confidence at each position independently and finalizes tokens as soon as they exceed a threshold.
-This allows different positions to exit at different steps, concentrating computation on tokens that genuinely require further refinement.
+We introduce \JOT (\textbf{J}ust \textbf{o}n \textbf{T}ime), a training-free method for per-token early stopping in DLMs.
+Rather than applying a global stopping criterion, \JOT monitors prediction confidence at each position independently and finalizes tokens once they exceed a spatially-adaptive threshold.
+This allows different positions to exit parallely at different steps, concentrating computation where it is needed.

-We evaluate \textsc{Jot} on Dream-7B-Instruct and LLaDA-8B-Instruct across four benchmarks: GSM8K, MMLU, HellaSwag, and HumanEval.
-Our experiments demonstrate that \textsc{Jot} achieves favorable speed-quality trade-offs, providing up to $5.5\times$ speedup on GSM8K and $19.6\times$ on HumanEval while maintaining score within 3 per cent of full decoding.
+We evaluate \JOT on Dream-7B-Instruct and LLaDA-8B-Instruct across four benchmarks: GSM8K, MMLU, HellaSwag, and HumanEval.
+Our experiments demonstrate that \JOT achieves favorable speed-quality trade-offs, providing up to $5.5\times$ speedup on GSM8K and $19.6\times$ on HumanEval while maintaining scores within ${\sim}3$ percentage points of full decoding on most benchmarks (the largest gap being $-3.1$ points on LLaDA HumanEval).
 Ablation studies confirm that both threshold selection and spatial modulation contribute to performance.

-\paragraph{Contributions.} We summarize our main contributions as follows: \begin{itemize} \item We propose \textsc{Jot}, a training-free, per-token early stopping method for diffusion language models that adapts acceptance thresholds based on spatial proximity to resolved context. \item We conduct comprehensive experiments on Dream-7B and LLaDA-8B across four benchmarks, analyzing speed-quality trade-offs against existing early-exit methods. \item We provide detailed ablation studies isolating the effects of threshold selection and spatial modulation, offering practical guidance for hyperparameter configuration. \end{itemize}
+\paragraph{Contributions.} We summarize our main contributions as follows: \begin{itemize} \item We propose \JOT, a training-free, per-token early stopping method for diffusion language models that adapts acceptance thresholds based on spatial proximity to resolved context. \item We conduct comprehensive experiments on Dream-7B and LLaDA-8B across four benchmarks, analyzing speed-quality trade-offs against existing early-exit methods. \item We provide detailed ablation studies isolating the effects of threshold selection and spatial modulation, offering practical guidance for hyperparameter configuration. \end{itemize}